AmundBerge/serpens/README.md

 ## Future goals and amibitons

-My final goal for this project is to create a chess engine that plays better chess than I do.
+My final goal for this project is to create a chess engine that can beat me in chess.